vskeltona/TopoOrg-Model/README.md

-TopoOrg_Model notebook contains the main model and a breif explanation of the objective of the project.
+TopoOrg_Model notebook contains the main model and a brief explanation of the objective of the project.
 Skin_Patch_V2 file generates the data the model is trained with and TopoOrg_Analysis is a supplementary file showing the major atributes of the model in more detail.